Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

     said Council by this Constitution.\
 2. The Council of State shall consist of the following members:
     i.
-As ex-officio members: the Taoiseach, the Tánaiste, the Chief Justice, the President of the High Court, the Chairman of Dáil Éireann, the Chairman of Seanad Éireann, and the Attorney General. ii.
-Every person able and willing to act as a member of the Council of State who shall have held the office of President, or the office of Taoiseach, or the office of Chief Justice, or the office of President of the Executive Council of Saorstát Éireann. iii.
+As ex-officio members: the Taoiseach, the Tánaiste, the Chief Justice, the President of the Court of Appeal, the President of the High Court, the Chairman of Dáil Éireann, the Chairman of Seanad Éireann, and the Attorney General.\
+    ii.
+Every person able and willing to act as a member of the Council of State who shall have held the office of President, or the office of Taoiseach, or the office of Chief Justice, or the office of President of the Executive Council of Saorstát Éireann.\
+    iii.
 Such other persons, if any, as may be appointed by the President under this Article to be members of the Council of State.\
 3. The President may at any time and from time to time by warrant under